ABOUT

 My research looks at the interaction between urban space and local identity in Moldova and Russia, the legacies of centralised urban planning and the marketisation of the post-socialist city.
 I am also interested in interdisciplinarity and the use of alternative methodological approaches to the study and critique of history, culture and society.

-My teaching interests are quite broad covering a range of topics in 20th- and 21st-century Soviet and post-Soviet society and culture.
-I have taught at the University of Nottingham and have previously taught at Liverpool John Moores University, the School of Slavonic and East European Studies, University College London and have worked on module development for the University of Plymouth.
+I have previously taught at the University of Nottingham, Liverpool John Moores University, the School of Slavonic and East European Studies, University College London and have worked on module development for the University of Plymouth.